AlxHnr/alx-tools/README.md

 ### ppack

 Creates project archives.
-It will append the timestamp of either the newest file or the latest commit to the archive name.
-Only git is supported.
-If git is not installed, it will fallback to searching the most recent file.
+It will append the timestamp of either the newest file or the latest git commit to the archive name.

 ### nb-sync